AN/CPS-1: Design and development

-In the summer of 1943, a set was rushed into production to allow the United States Army Signal Corps to begin testing at the Army Air Force School of Applied Tactics at the Orlando Army Air Base in Florida.
+The first set was rushed into production and completed in the summer of 1943.
+The United States Army Signal Corps began testing it at the Army Air Force School of Applied Tactics at the Orlando Army Air Base in Florida.
 At the same time, an office was established at Camp Evans, New Jersey in order to oversee the project.
+The initial tests were extremely favorable; the high accuracy of the system allowed it to not only be used for detecting the enemy but it could also "be used for controlling friendly aircraft on bombing, photography and reconnaissance missions, as well as fighters on intercept missions."